StephenShamakian/OpenIDConnectAuthenticationProviders/readme.md

 7. Keep in mind that whenever you upgrade your Octopus Server you will need to run this PowerShell script to verify you are running with the latest .dll dependencies from the root Octopus Server install folder.
 My recommendation is to run it right after the installer completes the file copy but before you click "_Finish_" on the installer.

 ### Configuration:
 This modified plugin will work exactly like it has before by default.
-In order to enable the new functionality, you will need to browse to "_Octopus Web UI > Configuration > Settings > AzureAD_" and specified a "_Client Access Key_".
+In order to enable the new functionality, you will need to browse to "_Octopus Web UI > Configuration > Settings > AzureAD_" and specify a "_Client Access Key_".
 This is a secret key that is generated on the Azure App Registration that you use for AzureAD integration.

 To generate a Client Access Key go to the Azure Portal, open up the Azure App Registration for Octopus and click the menu item called "_Certificates & Secrets_".
 Click the "_New Client Secret_" link towards the bottom to generate a new key.
 This key needs to be entered into the "_Client Access Key_" field in Octopus AzureAD Settings.